Life Beyond the Armor

 You're Not Broken.
 You're Human.

-What we call "social hiding" isn't a character flaw—it's a universal human response to “social pain” — any interaction with a person or people that leaves you feeling diminished, shamed, embarrassed, broken-hearted or hurt in any other non-physical way.
+Social hiding isn't a character flaw—it's a universal human response to “social pain” — any interaction with a person or people that leaves you feeling diminished, shamed, embarrassed, broken-hearted or hurt in any other non-physical way.
 Our brains create protective patterns to keep us safe when the pain occurs, always as the most natural, logical choice in the moment.
 The problem is, even when we no longer need the protection, it stays in place, creating an invisible barrier to the lives we truly want.

 We don’t typically hide in all areas of life.
 You may be fully yourself in one area of your life while hiding in another: The confident keynote speaker who bolts from the room when required to speak one-on-one with the audience members.
 The single person who won’t date but loves parties.
 The charming friend who makes all the plans but avoids parties like the plague.
 The creative soul who never shares their art but is an encouraging teacher.